Sign in

 overcommunicate

-As the manager of a remote team, it’s important to communicate with outcomes in mind, so make a quick draft of everything you want to cover during video calls.
+As the manager of a remote team, it’s important to communicate with outcomes in mind.
+So don’t forget to review #1 Tip which is to define the purpose of your message and #2 is to consider the mode and/or channel you will use.
+After you’ve figured out at 10,000 feet and in broad strokes, now you can make a quick draft of everything you want to cover during video calls.
 This way, you can update your team quickly and concisely, while also anticipating some of the questions they might have for you.

-When writing emails for your team, adopt the same strategy, by planning your email first and anticipate a couple of the most obvious questions your team members might have.
+When writing emails for your team, adopt the same strategy (See items #1 and item#2), by planning your email first and anticipate a couple of the most obvious questions your team members might have.
 This way, you won’t have to respond to multiple emails on the same matter and focus your attention elsewhere.

 team planning